Taskable Guide to Startup Accelerators

 Techstars runs several 3-month accelerator programs of (usually) around 10 startups each cohort.
 They have programs all over the world, sometimes in partnership with a corporate partner, and/or centered around a specific theme.

 Applications open six times a year for specific programs.
-You can find them all here.
+You can find all the Techstars programs here.

 Attend office hours and meet some of the program managers before you apply (you'll find open office hours here).